eric-brechemier/masteringid-horizon/810-STORYBOARD1.md

 [![Storyboard #1: Prevent Access to Sensitive Information of Donors](810-storyboard1-preview.jpg)](810-storyboard1.pdf)

-The first storyboard presents a high-level, visual overview of the learning experience for the first subgoal:
+The first storyboard presents a high-level, visual overview of the learning experience for the first subgoal, addressing the performance gap in the IT department:

 * [Storyboard #1: Prevent Access to Sensitive Information of Donors](810-storyboard1.pdf)